Dietitian, food lover and passionate cook.

 – eating psychology coach training with The Institute for the Psychology of Eating

-And when I’m not cooking, running cooking classes or consulting I can be found…
+And when I’m not cooking, writing for Healthy Food Guide magazine or consulting, I can be found…

 – walking our gorgeous groodle